Doanmyvan/Online-and-Mobile-App-Hotel-Booking-Analysis/README.md

 - **Non-members** had lowest revenue contribution, highest cancellation rate and shortest stays that may **negatively impact to total revenue**.

 ### 💡 Strategic Recommendations:
+- **Drive direct bookings** to reduce high-commission cost for third-party OTAs:
+  - Continue driving direct bookings by *offering tailored promotions* for each loyalty tier but **shifting from heavy discounting to value-added offers** (e.g., bundles, perks) to protect revenue
+  - Use **Mobile App push notifications** for exclusive Marriott Bonvoy deals to shift bookings from OTAs
+- Launch **stricter cancellation policy** (eg. No-refund) especially on website channel but **paired with small incentives** (eg. free high-speed Wi-Fi, free room amenities, etc.) to **control the cacellation** and **retain customers** at the same time
+- **Limit deep discounts to low-demand periods** (start & end of month) to protect ADR during peak demand.
+- **Offer instant rewards** (e.g., bonus points or discounts) to convert non-members into loyal customers.